BasedHardware/OpenGlass/README.md

 ## OpenGlass - Open Source Smart Glasses

-Turn any glasses into hackable smart glasses with off-the shelf components.
+Turn any glasses into hackable smart glasses with less than $25 of off-the shelf components.
 Record your life, remember people you meet, identify objects, translate text, and more.

 ### Video demo